Print the Legend (2014) - Review

 Dwm-2016-05-03-21-22-39-88-e1464620687502-1038x576.jpg

 The most interesting thing in the movie to me was the story of Bre from Makerbot.
 Makerbot started out as a project for 3 smart guys who wanted to make a simple desktop 3D printer.
 I remember seeing their product featured on some tech websites I'd frequent back in 2009 and 2010, so I had a very small connection to their story in that I remember seeing their faces and product.
 Of the 3 guys, Bre was the more outgoing and publicly presentable.
-He had a friendly face and friendly personality.
+He had a friendly face and a friendly personality.
 Thus, they all decided that he would best serve the company as the public-facing marketing brand type/ Steve Jobs individual.
 It worked out well for them and, due to his public presence, Makerbot got a lot of attention.
 Soon the company started to grow very quickly.

-Then at some point the tone of their business takes a turn.
+Then at some point, the tone of their business takes a turn.
 Makerbot suddenly goes from a passionate workplace filled with unique and passionate people who are enjoying their work to a somewhat unfriendly corporate environment.
 It's not a sudden change either, it's a gradual one, which is what makes the change so interesting.
 As though Bre had become one with his own business, his statements and personality started to coincide with it as well.
-I was fascinated by how this passionate startup company, that had the hopes of being a friendly open-source piece of technology that could better humanity a little bit at the time, had managed to achieve success and slowly become a closed-source business that was more concerned with moneymaking.
+I was fascinated by how this passionate startup company, which had the hopes of being a friendly open-source piece of technology that could better humanity a little bit at the time, had managed to achieve success and slowly become a closed-source business that was more concerned with moneymaking.
 Just as much, I was fascinated by how Bre's goals and personality transformed alongside it.

 Dwm-2016-05-03-21-26-30-65-1038x576.jpg